 The CrossCurrent S2 was relatively easy to assemble and scored about average in this metric.
 It arrived with the majority of the assembly completed, with only a few basic steps remaining to complete the process.

 The CrossCurrent S2 arrived in a heavy-duty cardboard box with reinforced holes that was clearly intended to provide ample protection during the shipping process.
 The reinforced holes also help to make moving the heavy box a little easier on the hands.
 Our complete test bike weighed in at 59 lbs, and it weighed in the neighborhood of 65 lbs in the box with all of its shipping materials.
 We found that it was much easier to move this heavyweight box with two people, and removing the bike from the box was a task for two sets of hands.
 The bike itself was very well packaged with foam padding and zip ties securing the loose parts like the front wheel and handlebar to the frame.
 It took a few minutes to remove all of the packing materials from the bike before finishing the remaining steps of the assembly.
 The only parts that aren't attached to the bike are the front wheel, handlebar, headlight, and pedals.
 Juiced has several short how-to videos on their website that provide detailed instructions to complete the assembly at home.
 After checking all of the bolts, brakes, and shifting, the entire process took right around 35 minutes.

-It would be hard not to call the CrossCurrent S2 a good value.
-This bike is fast, and we feel it is a great option for commuters who are looking to replace their car with a quick e-bike that makes getting to and from work a breeze.
-Whether your commute is 5 minutes or 15 miles, this reliable bike will quickly pay for itself in the money you saved by not putting gas in your vehicle.
+The CrossCurrent S2 is a fast bike and a great option for commuters looking to replace their car with a quick e-bike that makes getting to and from work a breeze.
+Whether your commute is 5 minutes or 15 miles, this powerful and reliable bike will quickly pay for itself in the money you saved by not putting gas in your vehicle.

 — Jeremy Benson